rjspencer/docs/theming.md

 `limit`

-	the amount of video playlists to list per page
+	the amount of photos to list per page

 	accepted values are any integer

-	defaults to 50
+	defaults to 10

 `offset`